AngusMcLure/GEOFIL/README.md

 # GEOFIL

 GEOFIL is a spatially explicit agent-based modelling framework, designed to model LF transmission dynamics in American Samoa.
+GEOFIL was developed at the National Centre for Epidemiology and Population Health at the Australian National University.

 To accurately model American Samoan population dynamics, GEOFIL uses a synthetic population model, which allows for births, deaths, couple formation and separation, movement within American Samoa, immigration, and emigration.
 People are assigned households, workplaces, and schools; the locations of these buildings correspond to known locations of buildings in American Samoa.
 During the day people are at their day-time location (workplace for employed, school for students, or household for all other people) and during night people are at their night-time location (household for all people).
 The immediate area around these locations is where transmission may occur.